 The more features an air purifier has, the more likely it is to break down at some point.
 When that happens, you’ll have to pay for a repair or replacement part.
 If you want a reliable machine that will last for years, it’s best to keep things simple.

-When it comes to the best air purifiers, it’s the inside that really counts: does the air purifier use plenty of True Medical-Grade HEPA?
+When it comes to the best air purifiers, it’s the inside that really counts: does the air purifier use plenty of True Medical-Grade Certified HEPA Material?
 Does it have enough activated carbon to be truly effective?

 Furthermore, cheaply made models with all the bells and whistles on the outside often “off-gas” harmful chemicals into the air.